gbif/ipt/dataHostingCentres.md

 ## France

 [GBIF France](http://www.gbif.fr/) provides helpdesk support to new publishers in France, and hosting support for datasets on the [GBIF France IPT](http://www.gbif.fr/ipt/).
-Please contact GBIF-France <archambeau@gbif.fr> for assistance.
+Please contact GBIF-France < gbif@gbif.fr> for assistance.

 ## Norway